pinkpigeondocs/Pink-Pigeon-Documentation/docs/3_Home_Screen/1_home_screen.md

 ![Image of the pink pigeon website, page names highlighted](https://raw.githubusercontent.com/pinkpigeondocs/Pink-Pigeon-Documentation/master/docs/3_Home_Screen/images/pp_website_nav_example.png)

-As you can see, neither their order, nor whether the item is shown at all, matches with what the CMS shows.
+As you can see, neither their order, nor whether the item is shown at all, matches with what the website builder shows.
 That is because these items are fully configurable.
 For a how-to, feel free to go to [the navigation section](https://pinkpigeondocs.github.io/Pink-Pigeon-Documentation/#menu-and-navigation).

 ## The preview button